alonemazin/TCPRequest/README.md

 # TCPRequest

-A simple library to make some request directly to (TCP Client) in easy way writed with C# in .NET CORE 6
+A simple library to make some request directly to (TCP Client) in easy way writed with C# in .NET CORE 6 and NetFramework4.8

 ## Authors